platinprotocol/solidityGEO/README.md

  getData() public view returns(int32[])
 ```
 Returns array of circle data.
 First 2 items in array are coordinates of the center point, 3rd item is the radius. <br>

+## License

+The Solidity GEO library is licensed under the
+[MIT License](https://opensource.org/licenses/MIT), also included in our repository in the `LICENSE` file.